 Understanding the relative effects that recessions, volatility, bear markets, and investor behavior have had on portfolios is a key component to making more informed decisions about when and how to invest.
 However, even this knowledge may not be enough to assuage investor anxiety when the market declines and portfolios suffer.
 Thankfully, there are methods available to help investors avoid reactive decision-making.

-- Make sure you have an emergency fund.
+- Make sure you have emergency savings.
 Knowing you have enough money on hand to cover your essential expenses and any unexpected needs that might crop up in the event of an emergency can help give you the confidence to let your long-term investments remain in the market.
-(Learn more about establishing and maintaining your emergency fund.)
+(Learn more about establishing and maintaining your emergency savings.)

 - Consider dollar-cost averaging.
 Instead of investing large sums of money all at once, dollar-cost averaging involves investing a portion of that sum on a regular schedule, perhaps monthly, regardless of what direction the market is heading in.
 Over time, this may help you purchase more shares when prices are lower.
 (Learn more about dollar-cost averaging during bear markets.)